codepath/android_guides/Google-Cloud-Messaging.md

 <img src="http://imgur.com/adiFo8w.png" height=300/>

 In other words, in order to implement GCM, your app will need both a Google server and your own server.
-The only information exchanged between your app and your server is the token, which in turn should be saved on your backend so that it can be used to send messages to the Google server.
-With this approach, the responsibility of queuing and relaying messages is all handled by Google's servers.
+When your app gets a token from Google, it needs to forward this token to your server.
+This token should be persisted by the server so that it can be used to make API calls to the Google server.
+With this approach, your server and the Android device do not need to create a persistent connection and the responsibility of queuing and relaying messages is all handled by Google's servers.

 ### Setup